-Welcome to the 8th Bangkok 9FilmFest, an annual international short film festival held in the greatest city in South East Asia.
-The 8th 9Fest will be held at Cinema Oasis, Bangkok’s newest indie film centre.
+Welcome to the 9th Bangkok 9FilmFest, an annual international short film festival held in the greatest city in South East Asia.
+The 9th annual 9Fest will be held at Cinema Oasis, Bangkok’s newest indie film center.
 Located on Bangkok’s pristine Sukhumvit road, not far from the famous Emquartier Mall.
-9Fest was founded by filmmakers, for filmmakers and audience.
-We are excited to announce 9FilmFest dates of May 27 - 28, 2020.
+9Fest was founded by filmmakers, for filmmakers and audiences.
+We are excited to announce 9FilmFest dates of September 28-29, 2022.

-What is more rewarding than having your film accepted into Competition?
-As Filmmakers, we take great pride in announcing our film is in competition!
+What is more rewarding than having your film accepted into a Competition?
+As Filmmakers, we take great pride in announcing our film is in the competition!
 “9” is the luckiest number in Thailand.
 Thus, 9 films are selected as Competition Finalists.
-Film Science, needs festivals to screen and create memorable and inspiring experiences for filmmakers and the audience.
-When we capture the audience we are successful!
+Film's need festivals to screen and create inspiring and memorable experiences for filmmakers and the audience.
+When we capture the audience, we are successful!